Liquidation Value

 FAQs

 Intangibles like "Goodwill" represent the premium paid for a business above its assets.
 If the business is failing (liquidating), that premium has evaporated.
-While patents or trademarks *might* have value, conservative analysts value them at zero to be safe.
+While patents or trademarks *might* have value, conservative analysts value them at zero because they usually require a functioning business to generate cash flow.
+In a shutdown, these assets often have no secondary market.

-Bankruptcy lawyers, secured lenders (banks), and distressed debt investors.
+Bankruptcy lawyers, secured lenders (banks), and distressed debt investors are the primary users.
 Banks use it to determine the "borrowing base" for asset-backed loans—they will only lend a percentage of the liquidation value, not the book value.
+Value investors also use it to find "Net-Net" stocks that are trading at a significant discount to their cash and liquid assets.

 Yes.
 This is rare but happens in extreme bear markets or with conglomerates.
 It means the market thinks management is actively destroying value.
-Activist investors often target these companies to force them to liquidate and unlock the cash.
+Activist investors often target these companies to force them to liquidate, sell off the pieces, and unlock the cash for shareholders.
+This is often referred to as "Value Realization."

-A sale where the seller is under extreme duress and must sell immediately regardless of price.
-This results in the lowest possible asset realization, often defining the "Forced Liquidation Value."
+A fire sale is a situation where the seller is under extreme duress—such as an impending loan default or margin call—and must sell assets immediately regardless of the price.
+This results in the lowest possible asset realization, often defining the "Forced Liquidation Value," which can be significantly lower than even an orderly liquidation value.

 The Bottom Line